-Boosting Data Quality by a Participatory Approach: the Success of Quality Dashboards and Crowdsourced Feedback (10362)
+Boosting Data Quality by a Participatory Approach: the Success of Quality Dashboards and Crowdsourced Feedback (10884)

-- Approved, planned by data producer: The data producer has approved the feedback, but not yet corrected in the key register.
-For example, because she or he must send a surveyor to the field. - Parked: The data producer investigated the feedback but could not make a decision yet.
-For example, because she or he needs newer aerial imagery to assess the feedback.
+- Under investigation: The data producer has the feedback under investigation. - Approved, planned by data producer: The data producer has approved the feedback, but not yet corrected in the key register.
+For example, because measurements by a surveyor are necessary. - Parked: The data producer investigated the feedback but could not decide yet.
+For example, because newer aerial imagery is needed to assess the feedback.
 This status can only be set by the BRT. - Forwarded to other key register: The source of the error lies in another key register.
-The data producer forwarded the feedback to this particular register. - Disapproved: The feedback is not correct, or the feedback is correct, but changing the key register is not necessary according to the key register standards. - Finished: The feedback is approved and corrected in the key register. - Spam: The feedback was already sent earlier, it is a test feedback or it is an obviously fake feedback.
+The data producer forwarded the feedback to this register.
+The system will automatically register a new feedback for this register. - Disapproved: The feedback is not correct, or the feedback is correct, but changing the key register is not necessary according to the key register standards. - Finished: The feedback is approved and corrected in the key register. - Spam: The feedback is double, it is a test feedback or it is an obviously fake feedback.